Dadu Dayal: Dadu Anubhav Vani

+The infidel is one who tells a lie;

+one whose conscience isn't clear...

+The verse occurs in the context of Dādū's teaching that devotion should not be restricted by religious or sectarian identity.
+His followers subsequently developed this principle through the idea of nipakh, or non-sectarian religious practice.

+The Dādū Vāṇī became an important part of the literary heritage of the Dādū Panth.
+Dādūpanthī manuscript traditions also preserved compositions attributed to other North Indian sants, and collections such as the Pañc-Vāṇī brought together poetry associated with Dādū, Kabīr, Nāmdev, Raidās and other devotional poets.
+These manuscript traditions contributed to the transmission of early modern North Indian devotional poetry.

 Dadupanthi Thambas

 Dadu had 100 disciples that attained samadhi.
 He instructed additional 52 disciples to set up ashrams, 'Thambas' around the region to spread the Lord's word.

 Dadu spent the latter years of his life in Naraiana, a small distance away from the town of Dudu, near the city of Jaipur.

 Five thambas are considered sacred by the followers: Naraiana, Bhairanaji, Sambhar, Amer, and Karadala (Kalyanpura).
 Followers at these thambas later set up other places of worship.

 Dadupanthi Martial Akharas

 Armed martial akharas were first likely formed by the Dadupanthi Guru Jait Sahib (1693–1734 CE) when he recruited armed Naga sadhus.
 In 1733, Dadupanthis were tax paying farmers in Jaipur State, and martial Naga Sadhus were employed to enforce the payment of taxes.
 In 1793, Dadupanthis and Jaipur State had an agreement under which Dadhupanthis provided 5000 armed soldier sadhus to defend the Jaipur State.
 During the 1857 rebellion, Dadupanthis acted as mercenaries who helped the British Raj.